Put your adventurer’s hat on and join us on our 2-day self-drive expedition to the Umm As Sameem and Empty Quarter in Oman!

 - This trip is suitable for families, couples and individuals.

-- Children above 8 years old are welcome but there is a lot of driving so we suggest you take suitable activities to alleviate boredom in the car
+- Children above 8 years old are welcome but please note there is a lot of driving so we suggest you take suitable activities to alleviate boredom in the car

 - For comfort and ground clearance, we recommend a maximum of 4 persons per vehicle.